Last updated 14/6/24

 Solvent Based & Solvent Free Adhesives

-If you decide to use the direct stick method, we aren’t too fussed about the adhesive brand, as long as it is solvent-free.
+If you decide to use the direct stick method, we are not too concerned about the adhesive brand, as long as it is solvent-free.
 Solvent-based adhesives dry very hard, in a very similar way to Plasti-bond.
 If there is any slab movement underneath the floor, the adhesive can crack because it has little to no flexibility.
 If you are dual bonding over a rubber underlay (for acoustic reasons,) solvents will also break down the rubber over time.
 Solvent-free (rubberised) adhesives are flexible, allowing for a small amount of slab movement that will not crack the Adhesive’s bond to your flooring as a solvent-based adhesive can.

 Dean Billett